 “We’ve been working on a lot of projects we don’t advertise,” he said.
 While he wouldn’t get into details, he did say that Xtreme was looking at “community energy storage” (CES) applications, in which smaller-scale batteries are placed in neighborhoods and tapped to smooth power flow, store off-peak power for use during peak hours, and even help homes and businesses keep the lights on during power outages.

-Japan has a number of projects testing out small-scale energy storage as part of a push to make communities power-independent.
+testing out small-scale energy storage as part of a push to make communities power-independent.
 In the United States, utility AEP is trying out a big community energy storage project in Ohio, using a $75 million Department of Energy grant.
 It’s important to note, however, that such projects have yet to prove that they make sense on a commercial basis.

 Indeed, grid energy storage has generally been limited to places where high power costs and difficulties of integrating intermittent wind and solar power into the grid make them effective -- as in Hawaii -- or in places where batteries let utilities avoid building brand new transmission or distribution infrastructure.